Core Workouts with an Ostomy: What's Your Experience?

 Past Member

 I do 30 minutes a day on my elliptical trainer.
 It's an all-over body workout, including core muscles.
-I used to compete in competitions in my younger days on them with a stoma, and it took a lot to keep up with me back then, lol.
-I use a stepper for 20 minutes, 3 times a week.
-It works your core muscles too.
-I do plank twice a day for 2 minutes each time.
-If you look online, you will find safe sit-ups to do with an ostomy.
-Keep your knees bent and don't lift your back all the way up.
-It's easier to watch it being done than explain.
-I used to do standard sit-ups, but I have been told many times by doctors and nurses that you shouldn't do them with an ostomy.
+I used to compete in competitions in my younger days on them with a stoma and it took a lot to keep up with me back then, lol.
+I use a stepper for 20 minutes, three times a week; it works your core muscles too.
+I do a plank twice a day for 2 minutes each time.
+If you look online, you will find safe sit-ups to do with an ostomy, knees bent, and you don't lift your back all the way up; it's easier to watch it being done than to explain.
+I used to do standard sit-ups but have been told many times by doctors and nurses that you shouldn't do them with an ostomy.

 forever mountains